 I’ve written about the future of learning for the likes of TheAtlantic.com, the NPR/PBS MindShift site, and Salon, and I’ve curated a site on the topic.
 (For an introduction to self-directed learning, please see this presentation.)

-My most popular education articles to date: “Five-Year-Olds Can Learn Calculus” (also picked up by other media outlets and translated into half a dozen languages), “This is What a Student-Designed School Looks Like,” and “To Advance Education, We Must First Re-Imagine Society.”
+My most popular education articles include: “Five-Year-Olds Can Learn Calculus” (also reprinted by other media outlets and translated into half a dozen languages), “This is What a Student-Designed School Looks Like,” and “To Advance Education, We Must First Re-Imagine Society.”

-I’ve also written about business, social issues, science and a wide range of other topics for media outlets such as The New York Times, The Washington Post, Smithsonian, and National Geographic Traveler, and I’ve contributed to several books.
+Aside from education, I’ve published scores of articles about business, social issues, science and many other topics, in media outlets such as The New York Times, The Washington Post, Smithsonian, and National Geographic Traveler, and I’ve contributed to several books.
+I’ve also worked on staff and/or served as a consultant for Fortune 500 corporations and tech start-ups; large foundations and other non-profits; government agencies; and large multilateral organizations.
 I have degrees in systems engineering and journalism.

 I’ve co-founded several pioneering, mixed-ages co-learning groups for independent learners, and have now begun creating an all-ages “co-learning/co-working/co-mmunity” hub in Washington, D.C., which will offer educational customization and community, for life.
 On a more concrete level, it will be like a hybrid of an all-ages community college (offering more comprehensive micro-academy programs, as well as an à-la-carte menu of individual classes, activities, and studio passes) plus co-working and community spaces.
 It will provide space, resources and support in a modular fashion, so people can have the choice of following curated educational pathways or blazing their own unique pathways (or a combination of both).